 A modern CPA does more than balance the books and file tax returns.
-A (good) modern CPA acts as a true financial advisor to his or her clients.
-They analyze and give advice, helping their clients do things from optimizing business structures to minimizing tax liability.
+A (good) modern CPA acts as a trustworthy financial advisor to their clients.
+They analyze and give advice, helping their clients optimize business structures to minimize tax liability.

 It’s the CPA’s job to understand changing tax codes and advise clients on what to do to ensure they’re taking full advantage of all available credits and deductions.
 That level of involvement lets you become a true partner to your clients.

 The Employee Retention Credit (ERC) was one lever to come out of the COVID-19 crisis and the associated stimulus measures.
 The credit is intended to encourage businesses experiencing shutdowns or loss of sales to keep employees on the payroll despite reduced receipts.

 The Employee Retention Credit – What is it?

 With the ERC, eligible employers can claim a refundable tax credit against the employer share of Social Security tax, equal to 70% of the qualified wages paid to employees between January 1 – December 31, 2021; 50% of qualified wages per employee for Q4 of 2020.